Topologically 2-generated groups: Definitions and Results

 Let $(X,\mu)$ be a standard non-atomic Lebesgue space (without loss of generality, $X$ is the interval [0,1] and $\mu$ is the Lebesgue measure), and let $Y$ be a Polish space.
 We define $L_0(X,\mu; Y)$ to be the set of all ($\mu$-equivalence classes of) measurable (equivalently: Borel) functions from $X$ to $Y$.
 We equip this space with the convergence of measure topology.
-The neighborhood basis at $h\in L_0(X,\mu; Y)$ is
+The neighborhood basis at $h\in L_0(X,\mu; Y)$ is given by sets of the form

-where $d$ is a fixed compatible complete metric on $Y$, and $\epsilon, \delta>0$.
-This topology does not depend on the choice of the metric $d$ on $Y$.
-When $Y=G$ is a Polish group, then $ L_0(X,\mu; G)$ is a Polish group as well, with multiplication given by the pointwise multiplication in $G$: $(fg)(x)=f(x)g(x)$.
-Groups of measurable functions were introduced by Hartman and Mycielski \cite{HM}, where they showed that every topological group can be embedded in a path connected one.
-In recent years, the structure and dynamics of those groups has been frequently studied, for example in \cite{FS, KM, PS, Sa, So}.